 Last month, we sat down with Ali Lacey, the man behind Novo Amor to find out more about this movement, and his latest work—Heiress—with fellow producer and songwriter, Ed Tullett.

 You previously mentioned that syncing your music to films is a big focus for you.
 Was that why you eventually enlisted filmmakers Sil and Jorik to come up with the video for Terraform?

-Well yeah you’re right.
-Film scores are something that’s interesting to me.
-I studied all that kind of stuff and read up on orchestration before I started writing songs for music.
+You're right.
+Film scores have always been interesting to me.
+I studied that and read up on orchestration before I started writing songs for music.
 I knew Sil and Jorik through Ed.
 He produced for an artist and the filmmakers made a video for that song.
-We were like, you have to pitch something for us.
+I knew then that they had to pitch something for us.

-Sil lives in Amsterdam while Jorik’s in Singapore.
-They found Kawah Ijen by scouting places with great land textures for a huge movie that they were working on.
-For Terraform, they came back with the photos and concept and we just left them to it.
-We thought it was amazing.
+Sil lives in Amsterdam while Jorik is in Singapore.
+They found Kawah Ijen through scouting places with great land textures.
+It part of a huge movie that they were working on.
+They brought the photos and concept back while working on Terraform, and we just left them to it.
+We thought what they did was amazing.

 It’s an extraordinary mix of output, which brought awareness to situations around the world that we aren’t necessarily aware of – especially when we are so caught up with the bustle of city life that we tend to think that this is all that’s happening.

-Have you always been invested in social causes or situations that people find themselves in?
+Have you always been invested in shining light on social causes or precarious situations?

 How was it like working with Ed Tullett?

 Ed has been a long time friend of mine for four to five years now.
 Since we met, we found each other in the same line.
 We don't really have much interest in anything else apart from just making music.